-“That’s why you should be in the United States, studying the nuances of the triangle, which can take many years to comprehend.”
+“That’s why you should be in the United States, studying the intricacies of the triangle, which can take many years to comprehend.”

 “It’s elementary, Phil.
 I’ll simply cite much-publicized information about which you cannot be ignorant.
 Players around the league say our plays are easy to predict and defend.
 We shoot more low-production shots – non-threes and non-layups – than everyone else, and, consequently, our shots are much too often tightly contested.
 We need to spread things out.”

 “Perhaps I should appoint you player-coach, Mr. Porzingis.”

 “That appears to be necessary.
 Your age and emotional distance from the players is ruining our team chemistry.
 Also, your public diatribes against Carmelo Anthony not only insulted him, they insulted me.
 He’s a gentleman and still a high-scoring small forward, which we certainly need.
 I’m also worried about your draft selections.”